Publications

 Go To Download Page

-CP16 The movement of static gas storage tanks by road.
-Revision 5: 2019
+CP16 The carriage of gas static storage tanks by road.
+Revision 6: 2024

-The movement on public roads of storage tanks, as well as other gaseous equipment, designed for use in a static location.
-This code does not apply to tanks designed to comply with the road transport Regulations.
+The transport on public roads of storage tanks, as well as other gaseous equipment, designed for use in a static location.
+This code does not apply to tanks designed to comply with road transport Regulations.

 Go To Download Page